Frequently Asked Questions

-- The private Docker registry and all cluster integrations are automatically available to all pipelines.
+- The Docker registry integrations and all cluster integrations are automatically available to all pipelines.
 You don’t need

 docker logincommands or

-kubectlcommands to setup a Kube config inside your pipeline.
+kubectlcommands to setup a Kube context inside your pipeline.

 - Codefresh covers the full software lifecycle.
 You can see a release on the cluster dashboard, click on it, go to the docker image, click on it and go the build that created it, all from a single interface.
 Codefresh is batteries-included CI/CD.